 Applications for the Emerging Technologies Symposium that cannot be accepted for the competition will be considered for one of the other COMP sessions at the meeting.

-Applications for the Spring 2020 Philadelphia national meeting must be uploaded prior to the deadline of MIDNIGHT EASTERN TIME, October 21, 2019.
+Applications for the Fall 2022 ACS National Meeting must be uploaded prior to the deadline of April 11, 2022, time zone AoE.

 Send questions to: